Q: How long does the BS Criminal Intelligence Analysis program take to complete?

 A: Recent changes to the online BS in Criminal Intelligence Analysis curriculum has made it eligible for completion by first-time freshmen, as well as students with some college credit.
 See Admission Requirements here.

-o Official final high school transcripts (with graduation date) are required for all transfer students unless you have earned an associate’s degree or higher.
+o Official final high school transcripts (with graduation date) are required for all undergraduate students.

 o If you are entering with an associate's degree or transferring a minimum of 57 credits from a four-year college, your general educational requirements are considered complete.